 As a rule of thumb, the bigger the sale amount, the longer the sales cycle.
 For startup founders who have never experienced an enterprise sales cycle, this can be quite unsettling.

-The average number of attempts needed to make a sale is eight to ten.
-If you’re trying to reach C-level executives, expect to make 12 to 14 contacts before you give up.
 It can take a year or two to close certain deals, and that’s when things are going well.
-Like Michael Wolfe of Vontu, it might take a full year just to get your first customer.
+Michael Wolfe, co-founder of Vontu, notoriously took a full year just to find his early customers.

 So, how do you deal with long sales cycles?

-Don’t despair and get caught by surprise.
-Plan for a long runway and start building your funnel.
+Don’t despair and don’t get caught by surprise.
+Plan for a long startup runway and start building your sales process and funnel.

-Getting your early prospects to convert might take a long time; make sure to consistently have new leads in the pipeline to be growing year over year.
+Getting your early prospects to convert might take a long time; make sure you consistently have new leads in the pipeline to be growing year over year.